 Here are some tips to get the best quality cranberries for your dog.

 First of all, make sure you buy organic cranberries whenever you can.
 The bog environment where cranberries grow is a high pest environment.
 And that means cranberry growers use a lot of pesticides Some may use natural pest prevention strategies … like nematodes or hand weeding.
 But conventional cranberries will almost certainly be grown with insecticides, herbicides or fungicides.

 You want fresh cranberries that are deep red, juicy looking and firm to the touch.
 Avoid the pale, wrinkly, squishy ones!
 Deeper red means more anthocyanins.
 Firmness and juiciness suggests better quality and freshness.
 Cranberries keep well … up to 20 days refrigerated, or freeze them for several years!
 You may find them already frozen at the store … and that’s fine.

 For general health maintenance and disease prevention. giving cranberries as food works well.
 You can feed fresh, frozen, dried or freeze-dried cranberries – or even juice.
 There are a few rules though, so keep reading.

-But if your dog has a UTI, you’ll be better off using a supplement where you know how much to dose.
-I’ll get to supplements in a bit.
+Note: If your dog has a UTI, you’ll be better off using a supplement where you know how much to dose.

 Start with just a few in his food … to avoid digestive upset.